 This opens up the obvious definitional question, and this is addressed below.
-But it also offers an interesting new project - to walk them all.
+But it also offers an interesting project - to walk them all.
 Later on this page there is a list of all 51 English cities (list from Wikipedia or Love My Town, which both have further information), with links to the walks I have so far done.
-I have done some sort of walk, sometimes more than one, in over half of them, especially of course those in the south.
+I have done some sort of walk, sometimes more than one, in almost three-quarters of them, especially of course those in the south.

 What is a city?

 Generally of course the term "city" describes a large urban settlement, but the precise definition is often elusive.
 In England there is a widespread belief that having an Anglican cathedral is a requirement, but this is simply wrong.
 Fourteen cities do not have an Anglican cathedral - they are listed at the bottom of this page.
 Conversely, six cathedrals are not the main church of a city (Blackburn, Guildford, Southwark, Southwell, St Edmundsbury [or Bury St Edmunds as it is normally known] and St George's Chapel, Windsor).
 This information from the website of The Association of English Cathedrals.